 Major Iqbal, who haunted the audience and Hamza in part 1 with that brutal scene of torturing an Indian spy, is shown as a good and soft-hearted father in part 2.
 He has an autistic daughter, and his wife is not alive.
 His father, Brigadier Jahangir, a disabled and retired Pakistan army official, berates him for not giving him a grandson every time he enters his house.

 Just before the interval, Udaybir Sandhu as Pinda, an old friend of Hamza that I mentioned before, visits Pakistan with two more people to buy drugs and smuggle them to India.
 Pinda meets Major Iqbal, as he has links with ISI, and Hamja is also there.
 After the deal, he asks for a desi party.
-Hamza throws the party at his home.
+Major Iqbal asks Hamza to throw the party at his home.

 The twist is revealed after the interval when Pinda recognised Hamza and asked him to show the restroom.
-Inside, he began injecting drugs as a drug addict, and asked Hamza,” Ghar ki yaad nhi aati Jaskirat?”
+Inside, he began injecting drugs as a drug addict, and asked Hamza,” Ghar ki yaad nahi aayi Jassi?”
 Hamza is confused.
 Pinda wants to reveal his secret, so the brawl begins between the two.
 He tries to inject into Hamza’s eyes, and in defence, Hamza ends up killing his friend and brother-in-law.
 Pinda’s character may be loosely based on Harwindar Singh Sandhu or Rinda, a real-life pro-Khalistani terrorist.

 Hamza is too shaken to think straight, and that’s when Aalam, played by Gaurav Gera, steps in.
 He uses a broken piece of glass to injure his own face, making it look like he fought with Pinda and killed him.
 Aalam tells Hamza to leave and prepares to sacrifice himself.
 Before anyone else comes in, Mohammad Aalam tells Hamza he used to be a thief from Bareilly, India, and feels lucky to become a martyr for his country by saving Hamza’s life in Pakistan.

-Omar Haider reveals Aalam to be an Indian spy, not sure how he identified that, and to save Aalam from any more brutalities, Hamza shoots him immediately, which raises suspicion in Chaudhary Aslam and Omar Haider’s minds because they knew that Hamza was Aalam’s friend.
-He wouldn’t have killed him immediately.
-Yalina overhears this conversation from a distance.
+As Hamza enters the crime scene, Omar Haider reveals Aalam to be an Indian spy, not sure how he identified that, and to save Aalam from any more brutalities, Hamza shoots him immediately, which raises suspicion in Chaudhry Aslam and Omar Haider’s minds, and Chaudhry Aslam asks Omar to investigate further.

-She confronts Hamza with his diary, and he confesses his truth, asking for forgiveness.
+Yalina confronts Hamza with his diary, and he confesses his truth, asking for forgiveness.
 Omar snoops into Aalam’s shop and finds more clues.
-Hamza plans Chaudhary Aslam’s murder through a suicide bombing car filled with RDX.
+Hamza plans Chaudhry Aslam murder through a suicide bombing car filled with RDX.

 Next is the “The Unknown Men” chapter, in which Hamza and Rizwan are on a killing spree, murdering every gangster and terrorist, including Zahoor Mistry and one of the Khanani Brothers, who was involved in one of the major terror attacks in India, and it seems they have included other undercover agents in the mission too.